kokmingchoy/TISC21/Level_4/README.md

 - the characters after the "is" prefix is only the letters A through Z
 - the characters after the "is" prefix make up a valid English word

-Based on the above assumptions, I took a dictionary word list and extracted all words that were 1 to 5 characters long and ended up with a list that is around 13,000 words long.
-Hopefully it has the value that would get us the desired results.
+Based on the above assumptions, I took a dictionary word list and extracted all words that were 1 to 5 characters long and ended up with a list that is around 13,600 words long.
+Hopefully it had the value that would get us the desired results.

+---

 ## Login screen (/login.php)